bastienwirtz/homer/docs/theming.md

 ## Colors and background customization

-Default colors and background can be customized for each theme variant (light and dark), using either the yaml config file, or the css variables (cf "Additional stylesheets" below).
+Default colors and background can be customized for each theme variant (light and dark), using either the yaml config file, or the css variables (see "Additional stylesheets" below).

 ### Available options